MatthewDLudwig/NimiqWrapper/README.md

    * Getters are provided in this object as well, but less information is available.
      * Global hash rate (repeated on purpose), hashrate (current H/s of the miner), and the reward per hour (in NIM)
      * Getters may be added to NimiqWrapper in the future to access these values without needing the MinerWrapper object.
- * wrapper.nimiqInstance
+ * wrapper.wrappedInstance (wrapper.nimiqInstance)
    * This is the officially supported way to access the wrapped Nimiq object.
    * This object has been populated with the following fields:
      * consensus, blockchain, accounts, mempool, network, and wallet.
-     * wallet is initialized with the seed and key provided in the constructor.
+     * wallet is initialized with the seed and key provided in the connect(...) function.
    * This object is also saved to window.nimiq for use in the console.
      * On official nimiq.com sites, this is equivalent to the window.$ object.
- * wrapper.miner.wrappedMiner
+ * wrapper.wrappedMiner (wrapper.miner.wrappedMiner)
    * This is the officially supported way to access the wrapped SmartPoolMiner object.
    * Most interactions with this object can be done through the MinerWrapper object, but in some cases the direct object may be necessary.

 ## The Message System
 Thinking ahead towards possibly applications I'd like to develop using Nimiq, I've created a system for signing messages with an address.
+An example of this system can be seen [here](https://www.drawpad.org/nimiq/) on my website.
 This is done by abusing the ExtendedTransaction spec provided in Nimiq and details can be seen below:
  * A message consists of 3 nonces and a data field.
    * The 3 nonces are stored in the transaction's value, fee, and validityStartHeight fields respectively.
      * This means that the first nonce can never be 0, as all transactions (even if never sent) must transfer some value.